OkayHughes/open-lab-notebook/src/posts/glass_project/math_scratch.md

 of using an Delaunay triangulation to maintain good condition numbers for these change-of-basis matrices.

 ## Higher order shape functions:
+The previous section deals with linear shape functions for which enforcing bijectivity is nearly trivial.
+However, one of the goals of this project is to have parameterizable horizontal order.
+As such we would like to have a way of treating, e.g. second or third order shape functions.
+There are a few ways to do this.
+I'll lay out what I view as the most promising approach here.

+The most important consideration here is that we are attempting to formulate our FSI framework in a lagrangian framework.
+The spectral discretization that we're trying to formulate
 ## The spectral basis:

 In the first draft of this work we will work with linear basis functions for simplicity.